aidadatahub/aidadatahub.github.io/_includes/access-request-email-research.md

 https://docs.google.com/spreadsheets/d/1fl2BwZJ4rivOKzOCy5pAnxU8N1CyoF86BTCnH-rBV04

-which AIDA uses to demonstrate its utility to the global research community.
+which is used to facilitate scientific disussion, and to show what good AIDA has been to the global research community.

-(If "not", then only the institution/department information will be included.)
+(If "not", then only institution/department information will be included.)

 /MY_NAME